h4writer/droneshowcreator/docs/discription_edit_actions.rst

       *With drones you can make a choice to which the action is applies.
 You can apply the action to all drones, then choose "all drones" or you can apply the action to one or more selected drones and then choose edit => select the drone => use selected drone*

-    - Rotation
+    - Rotation front, side, top

-      - Front: tekst

-      - Side: tekst

-      - Top: tekst
+      *Here you can enter the number of degrees that the layout must be rotated according to 3 positions, front, side or top.
+The rotation point is automatically central to the layout.*

     - Rotation point X Y Z

-      *Tekst*
+      *Here you can adjust the point where the rotation happens according to the X (= left, right), Y (= forward, backward) and Z (= top, bottom) axis.
+By default this point is placed in the middle point.*

   5.2.1.3 Move

-  *Here you can move the layout from point A to point B in a rectilinear movement via properties you can enter various details for the desired move.
-See chapter 4.3.4 "properties" for more information.*
+  *Here you can move the layout from point A to point B in a rectilinear movement via properties you can enter various details for the desired move.*

   - Properties